Tooth Knocked Out? Seek Prompt Care

 - Improved Tooth Survival

 Prompt dental treatment increases the likelihood that the tooth can be repositioned successfully.
-If managed within 30 to 60 minutes, the tooth is more likely to reattach securely and remain stable in the long term.
+If managed within 30 to 60 minutes, the chances of reattachment may be higher, though results can vary.

 - Reduced Infection Risk